Are you trying to learn something new and looking for ways to learn it faster?

 If you want to learn HTML, CSS, Javascript and get hired as a developer then you need to find out what that actually means and looks like for you:

-Don't just take my word for it.
-This is exactly what Andrei did when he first taught himself how to code.
-He spent the first month avoiding any coding tutorials or programming courses or books.
-Instead, he spent this month figuring out what would be the best way for him to learn code and get hired as efficiently as possible.
+I spent the first month avoiding any coding tutorials or programming courses or books.
+Instead, I spent this month figuring out what would be the best way for me to learn code and get hired as efficiently as possible.
+Which meant I learned to code and got hired 5 months later, so trust me - this works.

 You don’t need to go too crazy with the research, otherwise you might over complicate things and get overwhelmed.